 Value Your Independence

-It's easy to fall into dependence if someone is there and happy to take care of your needs for you.
-It might seem like a convenient and helpful sign of love at first, but it isn't.
-Instead, it's actually a sign of unhealthy attachment.
-It may seem romantic to need each other so intensely, but in a healthy relationship, each person strives to meet their own needs.
-So, be sure to take care of your individual basic survival needs for yourself whenever you can.
-Make your way in the world.
-Reach for your highest human potential.
-Go out of your way to do things for yourself rather than automatically letting someone else do them for you.
-When your relationship is based on love and not need, you'll be farther than ever from hating them and closer to having a satisfying, passionate relationship.
+It can be helpful to take care of your individual basic needs whenever you can.
+You might reach for your highest human potential and go out of your way to do things for yourself, rather than automatically letting someone else do them for you.
+When your relationship is based on deep care and not need, you'll likely be closer to having a satisfying, passionate relationship.

 Recognize Your True Rights And Responsibilities

-You've likely heard the advice, "don't put all your eggs in one basket."
-It's great advice in a relationship.
-Many people take it to mean they should have many lovers at the same time.
-This can be damaging, though, and is completely unnecessary.
-A healthy and strong support system offers more than adequate protection.
-Build up relationships with friends, family, people at work, people you volunteer or take classes with, and people you meet in your community.
-Spend time with a variety of people.
-Engage in activities that have nothing to do with your relationship.
-These other social connections will make you stronger and more secure, increasing your capacity for love, not hate.
+You've likely heard the advice, "Don't put all your eggs in one basket."
+This can be great advice in a relationship.
+However, many people take it to mean they should have many lovers at the same time, which can be damaging if you are in a monogamous relationship.
+Instead, you might build up your relationships with friends, family, people at work, people you volunteer or take classes with, and people you meet in your community.
+It can be beneficial to spend time with a variety of people and engage in activities that have nothing to do with your relationship.

 Learn Not To Ruminate

-Having faith in yourself is a significant component in avoiding rumination.
+Having faith in yourself can be a significant component in avoiding rumination.
 You can also learn to notice thoughts and let them pass by without dwelling on them through meditation and mindfulness.
-Studies have shown that mindfulness has a particularly strong ability to decrease rumination.
-Anyone can meditate.
-Anyone can be mindful.
-The more you practice, the greater the help you will get from your thoughts.
+Studies have shown that mindfulness often has a particularly strong ability to decrease rumination.
+Anyone can meditate, and anyone can be mindful.
+The more you practice, the greater the help you may get from your thoughts.

 Getting Help With Online Therapy

-How can you have a passionate relationship without crossing the line into hate?
-Consider whether you need to do some work on yourself.
-If you have low self-esteem, feelings of insecurity or jealousy, or even if you're already on the line between love and hate, counseling might be a helpful tool to move forward in a healthier way.
-If you decide you need therapy to resolve your love-hate issues, you can talk to a licensed counselor at BetterHelp.
+How can you have a passionate relationship without crossing into hate?
+If you have low self-esteem, feelings of insecurity or jealousy, or if you're already on the edge of love and hate, therapy might be a helpful tool to move forward in a healthier way.

 "After counseling with Dr. Cothern for 4 weeks, I have seen a huge difference in myself and my relationships with my family.
 She has helped me to see that what I am doing is good for me and that I shouldn't beat myself up when I do.
 It says something that might be seen as being too forceful when really it's not."